 “communities of various sizes that have a vibrant music economy which they actively promote.”

-“In 2017, Alberta’s music sector generated a total output (direct, indirect and induced effect) of $4.18 billion and a total Gross Domestic Product (GDP) of $2.10 billion.” (p.
-8, Music Ecosystem Study)
+“In 2017, Alberta’s music sector generated a total output (direct, indirect and induced effect) of $4.18 billion and a total Gross Domestic Product (GDP) of $2.10 billion.”

 We’ve spent years proving the value of music to Alberta’s economy and communities.
 Without a plan, however, our music industry misses its potential.
 Other provinces and cities have devised music strategies and reap the benefits of having a concrete vision to use for funding, advocacy, and collaboration.